gonjure

 What you are witnessing

-A sync.WaitGroup is a counter with two ceremonies: Add(n) raises a tally for goroutines about to begin, and Done() strikes one off when each is finished.
-Wait() blocks the calling goroutine until the tally has fallen back to zero.
-It is the simplest, sturdiest way for one goroutine to say I will not budge until you are all home.
+A sync.WaitGroup is a counter with two ceremonies: Add(n) raises a tally for goroutines about to begin and Done() strikes one off when each is finished.
+Wait() blocks until the tally has fallen back to zero.
+It is a simple and sturdy way to not budge until all the work is done.

 Why a wizard cares

-A Go program ends when main returns.
-There is no quiet "let the other spells finish" — the program simply exits, and every goroutine it spawned is discarded mid-incantation.
-If your wizard (main) wanders off the spire while apprentices (goroutines) are still in flight, their work vanishes with him.
-Print statements never reach the parchment.
-Files are written halfway.
-Imps remain, unvanquished.
+When main returns, the program simply exits and every goroutine it spawned is discarded mid incantation.
+If your wizard (main) wanders off the spire while work (goroutines) is still in flight then the work vanishes with him.

 The canonical rhythm is Add before you go, Done as you return, Wait when you must:

-• Add on the casting side.
+• Add.
 Call wg.Add(1) before the go statement, not inside the goroutine.
-If you call it inside, Wait may run before Add, and you'll find the tally already at zero.
+If you call it inside, Wait may run before Add and you'll find the tally already at zero.

 • Pass by pointer.
 A WaitGroup must not be copied after first use.
-Hand goroutines a *sync.WaitGroup, never a value.
+Hand goroutines a *sync.WaitGroup.
+Never as a value.

-• Negative counter panics.
+• Negative counter will panic.
 Calling Done() more times than Add() drives the counter below zero and the runtime ends the show with a panic.
 Match them exactly.

-• It does not collect results or errors.
+• Does not collect results or errors.
 A WaitGroup only waits.
 For "wait and propagate the first error", reach for golang.org/x/sync/errgroup.

-• It does not cancel anything.
+• No cancellation.
 Slow apprentices keep working until they finish.
 Pair with a context.Context when you need a leash.